aws-neuron/aws-neuron-parallelcluster-samples/examples/cluster-configs/trn1-8-nodes-pcluster.md

     Enabled: true
 ```

-If you are using trn1.2xl instance, this feature is not ebabled, and in which case, you don’t need such designation.
+If you are using trn1.2xl instance, this feature is not enabled, and in which case, you don’t need such designation.

 You also need to designate an EC2 private key .
 This is indicated by the following line in launch.yaml :